cjbarre/multi-gpt/README.md

 It's early days, but I intend to use this in my work and also to learn the fundamentals of interacting with language models.

+## Contact
+If you're interested, want to help, or need help you can find me in the [#multi-gpt](https://clojurians.slack.com/archives/C054R2069AQ) channel on the Clojurians slack.

  ## Road Map
  - Implement the external memory architecture presented in this paper: https://arxiv.org/abs/2304.03442